icanbwell/fhir-server/security.md

 Once the person/patient account has been created in OAuth provider, the client app can bring up the login screen for the end user to enter their username and password.
 The OAuth server will send the authorization code to the client app.
 The client app can exchange the authorization code for a token from the OAuth server. https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow

 The following scopes are required in the access token:
-1. launch (http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html) e.g., `launch/patient`
+1. user (http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html) e.g., `user/Patient.read`
-2. patient (http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html) e.g., `patient/*.read`
+2. access (see Access Control section below) e.g., `access/aetna.*`
+3. patient e.g. `patient/Observation.read`

 The client app can then pass this token to the FHIR server as a bearer token in the Authorization header.

-Passing the id token is optional.
-If the id token is not passed then the FHIR server will automatically ask the OAuth server to get it via the /userInfo functionality of OpenID Connect (https://openid.net/specs/openid-connect-userinfo-vc-1_0.html).

-If the id token is passed, it must be passed in the `x-bwell-identity` header.

-The id token must have ONE of the following custom attributes:
+The access token must all of the following custom attributes:
-1. custom:bwellFhirPersonId
+1. custom:clientFhirPatientId
-2. custom:bwell_fhir_id
+2. custom:clientFhirPersonId
-3. custom:bwell_fhir_ids
+3. custom:bwellFhirPatientId
+4. custom:bwellFhirPersonId

 These attributes define the person or patient accessing the FHIR server.

-FHIR server will restrict the data returned to only data belonging to that person or patient by looking at the Person or Patient id in the id token.
+FHIR server will restrict the data returned to only data belonging to that person or patient by looking at the Person or Patient id in the provided token.

 #### 2.5 How to pass tokens
-Tokens can be passed in four ways in an HTTP request:
+Tokens can be passed in three ways in an HTTP request:
-1. `x-bwell-identity` header (id token only)
-2. In Authorization header as a bearer token (access token only)
+1. In Authorization header as a bearer token (access token only)
-3. In secure cookie (set by FHIR Server Web UI)
+2. In secure cookie (set by FHIR Server Web UI)
-4. As a `token` query string parameter (discouraged because it can be intercepted more easily)
+3. As a `token` query string parameter (discouraged because it can be intercepted more easily)

 ### 3.1 Steps